syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Functionalities.md

 DropDownList value can be validated in two ways,
 1. Using jQuery Validator
-2. ASP Validators
+2. ASP Validator

 ### jQuery Validator

-You can validate the DropDownList value on form submission using jQuery Validators, by applying “ValidationRules” and “ValidationMessage” to the DropDownList.
+You can validate the DropDownList value on form submission using jQuery Validator, by applying “ValidationRules” and “ValidationMessage” to the DropDownList.

 N> [jquery.validate.min](http://cdn.syncfusion.com/js/assets/external/jquery.validate.min.js) script file should be referred for validation, for more details, refer [here](http://jqueryvalidation.org/documentation).